Skip to main content

 Complemented Project Type: Water Storage, New Pipe

-The Tulare Irrigation District in Tulare county, CA used Reclamation WaterSMART funds to construct two water storage reservoirs able to hold 491 acre-feet of water and increase the groundwater banking capabilities of the Plum groundwater basin by capturing and storing 2,270 acre-feet annually of flood waters that would otherwise be unavailable.
-Additionally, a new pipeline system was constructed to deliver treated wastewater to the district's groundwater recharge facilities for the districts 230 farms for reuse which results in 11,600 acre-feet of water savings annually.
+The Tulare Irrigation District in Tulare County, CA used Reclamation WaterSMART funds to construct two water storage reservoirs able to hold 491 acre-feet of water and increase the groundwater banking capabilities of the Plum groundwater basin by capturing and storing 2,270 acre-feet annually of flood waters that would otherwise be unavailable.
+Additionally, a new pipeline system was constructed to deliver treated wastewater to the district's groundwater recharge facilities for the district’s 230 farms for reuse which results in 11,600 acre-feet of water savings annually.
 With the additional NRCS assistance, crop farmers in the priority area will be able to improve efficiency of their irrigation systems conserving 1,200 acre-feet annually through reduced groundwater withdrawal allowing for the banked water to be distributed to other local water stockholders and more farm acreage staying in production throughout drought cycles.
 In addition to the water savings and drought resilience benefits, EQIP funding will help them reduce nutrient loss and groundwater pollution and improve use efficiency of equipment and facilities saving energy and reducing production costs.

 Colorado

-One new area for $1,167,255
+One ongoing area for $350,000

 Name: Baca-Picketwire Diversion Dam Complex